B2BProgrammer/Ajjarani_Codes_XML_Technologies/README.md

 # Ajjarani_Codes_XML_Technologies

-Implementation of XML Technologies, with Best Practices for Java Based Projects
+Practice Implementation Project from Ajith Ajjarani for XML Technologies, with Best Practices for Java Based Projects

 Following, Sample Codes are available